tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

   * `==` checks to see if a value equals another; it double-checks equality.
 (Like all work, you want to double-check what you're doing!)
 So, when you're basing a condition on equality, you should double-check what's being compared.
 You don't want to compare apples to oranges.
 They'll never be equal!

   * `=` is used to set and put values in a variable; it is used to assess and declare that a variable is something.
 You're not comparing it; you know for sure this is the answer.
 Think back to algebra.
 When you finish showing your work and steps in the calculation, you declare that `x = <some value>`.
 This is exactly how using the `=` works when declaring variables.
-You're declaring, rather than evaluating.
+You're declaring rather than evaluating.

 * It's difficult to remember when to use _greater than_ `>` and _less than_ `<` operators, and when to use _greater than or equal to_ `>=` and _less than or equal to_ `<=`.